 If you want to stop chasing the wrong customers, make sure that you and your team agree upon the following six areas regarding your target clients:

 The Bottom Line

-Customers who best fit you and your business create repeat business, provide referrals, and supply testimonials to help grow your top line.
-Top solution sellers avoid bad customers who waste time, energy and money.
+Experienced sales managers know that customers who best fit you and your business create repeat business, provide referrals, and supply testimonials to help grow your top line.
+Top solution sellers avoid bad customers who waste time, energy, and money.
 Smart solution sellers put a red light on chasing the wrong customers who have little need, inclination, or means to buy.